danishakh/data-structures/README.md

 Think of a stack of books.
 If you have a stack of books, the top of the book is what you put in last.
 Stacks are a LIFO type of service -> Last-In First-Out!

 Another example of stacks are your browser's 'Back' button.
 Everytime you enter a URL, the browser puts that website URL to the top of the stack of sites you visited previously.
-When you click back, you pop off the current website you visited.
+When you click 'Back', you pop off the current website you visited from the stack.

 ### Stack Functions
 1. Push - placing data onto a stack